PCMDI/obs4MIPs-cmor-tables/inputs/README.md

 ## Recipie for preparation of obs4MIPs compliant data (work in progress)

+The recipie and demos below describe the process of making a copy of an observational data product that is obs4MIPs compliant.
+This is in support of, but independent of the process of "publishing" obs4MIPs compliant data to ESGF.
+A user does not need to clone this repository.
+Instead, common usage involves copying information from the provided demo and modifying it for use to prepare a new obs4MIPs compliant dataset.

+## Key resources (utilites, formats and conventions)##

 Currently, all obs4MIPs compliant data products need to be prepared with [Climate Model Output Rewriter (CMOR)](https://cmor.llnl.gov).
 CMOR can be obtained [via conda-forge](https://cmor.llnl.gov/mydoc_cmor3_conda/).
-The recipie and demos below describe the process of making a copy of an observational data product that is obs4MIPs compliant.
-This is in support of, but independent of the process of "publishing" obs4MIPs compliant data to ESGF.
+By preparing a simple [python](https://python.org) script, CMOR can be used to prepare an obs4MIPs compliant dataset.
+The obs4MIPs data specifications

+Obs4MIPs data specificatons
+JSON format

 **Recipie overview** (detailed below)